Annual Oktoberfest closing

 Bavarian gun salutes with a long history

-Gun salutes have been traditionally performed in Bavaria since the late 15th century.
-The custom was used to honor high-status individuals and to celebrate births, birthdays and christenings.
-It was also used to scare away evil spirits, and in several regions, the gun salute was used to warn against impending danger as recently as the 20th century.
-The Oktoberfest has always been closely connected with the custom of gun salutes.
+Historically, guns have been fired in Bavaria since the late 15th century.
+It was used to pay homage to higher-ranking people and to joyfully salute births, birthdays and christenings.
+It was also used to drive away evil spirits and in some regions, the firing of firecrackers served as a warning of impending danger until well into the 20th century.